powsybl/.github/ROADMAP.md

 &larr; Exporter
 - to be done

-## Grid modeling
+## Grid modelling
 The backward compatibility management is robust.
 We have now a strong basis to change the core network model:
-- HVDC modelling improvement: 2021.
-- Operational limits modeling: work in progress, expected end of 2020.
+- DC line modelling improvement and DC network modelling: 2022.
-- Extenstions for monitoring: work in progress.
+- Extensions for monitoring: work in progress.
-- DC network modeling (maybe for 2021).
-- Merging view when several networks are merged: we need to improve the boundary modelling in order to support hybrid merging.
+- Merging view when several networks are merged: refactoring of `TieLine` expected end of 2021.

 ## Simulators

+### Dynawo
-- Integration of [Dynawo](https://dynawo.github.io): feature available on a IEEE14 network.
+The integration of [Dynawo](https://dynawo.github.io) is working: feature available on a IEEE14 network.
+We aim to work on:
-    - Support more and more dynawo models.
+- Support of more dynamics models.
+- Support of automatons and events: the difficulty is that they have no place in the static grid modelling and they can involved several equipments of the network.
 - Support modifications on the network by the simulator.
+- Groovy: improve the user experience.
-    - Support of curves.
+- DynaFlow: support of security analysis implementation.

+### OpenLoadFlow
-- Improving our open load flow used for tests, experimental and collaboration purposes.
+Improving our open load flow used for tests, experimental and collaboration purposes.
 For more information, please read the [README file](https://github.com/powsybl/powsybl-open-loadflow/blob/master/README.md).
+We are still working on:
-    - A performant security analysis: work in progress.
-Support of remedial actions in discussion.
+- A faster security analysis: work in progress and expected before the end of 2021.
+- Support of DC security analysis based on the DC sensitivity analysis implementation: work in progress.
+- Voltage control:
+    - Transformer voltage control will be improved before the end of 2021
+    - Shunt local control is already available in a [branch](https://github.com/powsybl/powsybl-open-loadflow/pull/191)
+    - Support of the static var compensator slope is already available as a beta-feature in a [branch](https://github.com/powsybl/powsybl-open-loadflow/pull/304)
+- Remote reactive power control: work in progress in this [branch](https://github.com/powsybl/powsybl-open-loadflow/pull/266).
-    - Increase support of transformer regulations: end of 2020, shunt regulations for 2021.
+- Support of Ward Injection reduction: expected before the end of 2021.
-    - Sensitivity computations: 2021.
+- Sensitivity analysis: support for users.
+Do not hesitate to ask us for more features!

+## Pypowsybl
+The PyPowSyBl project gives access PowSyBl Java framework to Python developers.
+This Python integration relies on GraalVM to compile Java code to a native library.

+## Balances adjustment
+Support of a constant power factor on loads during scaling, required for the European Merging Function: mid 2021.

-## Py-powsybl
+## Enstoe
-A solution for Python users to call Powsybl, based on JPype.
-We have planned to build a prototype before the end of 2020.
+We have created a repository dedicated to components specific to ENTSO-E-orientated processes.
+We support here CIM-CGMES oriented control areas through `CgmesVoltageLevelsArea` object and `CgmesBoundariesArea` object useful for partial merging.

+We are also working on:
+- A CNE export of security analysis results ;
+- A PEVF and CGMA importer: already available.
+Tests are performed through our involvement in interoperability tests.

 ## Data management

+### Network store
-- A persistent implementation of the network core model (IIDM) based on [Apache Cassandra](http://cassandra.apache.org)
+- A persistent implementation of the network grid model (IIDM) based on [Apache Cassandra](http://cassandra.apache.org)
 - A Persistent implementation of the extensions

+### AFS
 - A permissions and quotas management in the AFS
 - A log collector in the AFS

+### Time series

 ## Viewing
 - Voltage level view: display clean, pretty and interactive drawings of voltage levels
 - Substation view: display clean, pretty and interactive drawings of substations
 - Improvement of the graphical charter of electro-technical components
 - A geographical web view of the network: done
+- A zonal view of the network to ease operations

+## High level services
+- Package and distribute computation services based on spring, as docker images

+## Tutorials
+We plan to create a CIM-CGMES based tutorial that implements the European Merging Function.
+The CIM-CGMES workflow consists in importing networks (also called Individual Grid Model), running a power flow, merging the networks (topologically at least), running a power flow on the merged network (also called Common Grid Model), computing a balances adjustment based on PEVF and CGMA files containing the AC and DC positions, applying modifications and exporting the updated network(s).
+This tutorial will be used during interoperability tests.

 ## Grid Study Environment
 Archived.

-## High level services
-- Package and distribute computation services based on spring, as docker images

-## Functional tests
-We plan to validate a CIM-CGMES based workflow, focusing on the functional validation, the computation time and the memory consumption.
-The CIM-CGMES workflow consists in importing networks (also called Individual Grid Model), running a power flow, merging the networks (topologically at least), running a power flow on the merged network (also called Common Grid Model), applying modifications and exporting the updated network(s).